Rupam-Sarmah/SpringBoot_with_Neo4j/springbootNeo4jNotes.md

 </p>
 <h5>3: Node & Relationship</h5>
 <p>-
-  node: student, subject, department.<br>
+  node: student, subject, department.
+A node can have only one label.<br>
   relationship: belongs, is_learning.It is also known as path between two nodes.
+But relationship can have multiple label.
 </p>
 <h5>4: Properties in Neo4j</h5>
 <p>-